 My life was good.
 I had a job that paid well.
-I had 2 good kids and a good wife.
-I had 2 decent cars in a middle class enclave with nice neighbors.
+I had two good kids and a good wife.
+I had two decent cars in a middle class enclave with nice neighbors.

 We had kids; two beautiful girls.
 I planned to raise them as best I could and send them on their way.

 I planned to retire in my 60s and and retreat to some warm weather state.
-My life was ordinary and very similar to most everyone else.
+My life was ordinary.

-Right around 2010, I started reading the Get Rich Slowly blog.
-The author, JD Roth, discussed how he attained early retirement by abandoning the ridiculous, debt intensive, consumerist lifestyle that most people seem to embrace.
+Right around 2010, I started reading the JD Roth.
+He discussed how he attained early retirement by abandoning the ridiculous, debt intensive, consumerist lifestyle that most people seem to embrace.
 My journey had begun.

 I started reading about other people with similar early retirement ideas.
 Mr. Money Muchtache, The Simple Dollar, Brave New Life and Early Retirement Extreme all started to open my eyes to another way.
 A better way.
 The common thread was that financial independence early in life isn’t a silly dream, but an easily attainable goal if you play your cards just a little differently.
 Not only did most of these folks attain early retirement, but they did it without huge sacrifice.
 These aren’t investment bankers making millions a year, just normal folks who figured out what is important and what is not much earlier in life than most.